 Chifa – a South American take on Chinese food, and it’s actually quite good.
 The portions are enormous, and the prices are really low.

-Maracuyas – the South American version of passionfruit.
+Maracuya – the South American version of passionfruit.
 They’re delicious, tangy, sweet and tropical.
 They look really ugly, but they taste great.
 I think I had a fresh maracuya smoothie every day on my trip.

 Granadilla – the weirdest fruit I’ve ever seen in my life.
 From the outside, it looks like an orange, but when you crack it open, the interior looks like something from either the bottom of a pond or another planet.
-It’s crazy delicious, though, so cover your eyes and give it a try.
+It’s crazy delicious, though.
+So, cover your eyes and give it a try.

 Aside from being a great spot to meet other travelers (I met 2 Dutch girls I spent 2 weeks with on this tour), the free walking tour will show you all the important buildings, restaurants and geography of the city’s iconic old town.

 It’s a great way to get to know this up and coming part of town.
 We stuck around after the tour for sunset drinks on the cliffside.

 The cliffs are an awesome place to have a drink at the end of the day, but be wary, because restaurants and shops there are far more expensive than other parts of the city.

 I am not even remotely brave enough to try surfing, but Lima’s strategic location on the windy coast makes for some (I’m told) phenomenal surfing.

-By Anxious and Abroad.
+By: Anxious and Abroad.

-Cover Photo Pxhere.
+Cover photo: Pxhere.